 From now, Whole Foods Market has dropped its prices on a selection of their best-selling staples.
 There will likely be more prices drops coming up too.

 The lower prices are on: Whole Trade bananas, organic avocados, organic eggs, organic responsibly-farmed salmon, organic baby kale and baby lettuce, animal-welfare-rated minced beef, organic Gala apples, free-range rotisserie chicken, organic whole milk, organic butter and much more.

 Whole Foods Market was founded in Texas back in 1978.
 They offer high-quality, natural and organic food affordable for everyone.

 Their stores stock natural and organic foods.
-They don’t stock things with artificial flavors, colours, sweeteners, preservatives or trans fats and try to have minimal packaging.
+They don’t stock things with artificial flavours, colours, sweeteners, preservatives or trans fats and try to have minimal packaging.

 They also stock non-food items such as cleaning agents, paper products, even charcoal briquettes.
 These items are, where possible, are made with ingredients that are eco-friendly.

 Whole Foods Market UK

 Whole Foods Market currently has nine shops across the UK, including seven stores in London, one in Cheltenham and one in Glasgow.